-The Countess puts the pin on Susanna. then picks up a pair of scissors.
+NARRATOR: The Countess picks up a pair of scissors.

-Let's take the bull by the balls and snip, snip, snip.
-So wear this pin this afternoon in the great hall and tonight I shall dress in your clothes and you in mine and you shall go to the, the the (looking at the letter) Plum Pavilion and I to the Cherry.
+Let's take the bull by the balls and snip, snip, snip. (putting the pin of Susanna) So wear this pin this afternoon in the great hall and tonight I shall dress in your clothes and you in mine and you shall go to the, the (looking at the letter) Plum Pavilion and I to the Cherry.